Video Editing, Part II

 Early films used to follow just one story line -- generally, with the hero in almost every scene.

-Today, we would find this simplistic story structure rather boring.
+Today, we would find this simplistic story structure boring.
 Now, dramatic productions generally have a primary story line and one or more secondary stories going on at the same time.

 The multiple story lines could be as simple as intercutting between the husband who murdered his wife in the previous scenario and the simultaneous work of the police as they try to convict him.
 This is referred to as parallel action.